KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/manage-branches.md

 :::note
   The default **master/main** branch cannot be removed.
+  Additionally, deleting a branch in the portal doesn’t remove it from Git.
+It is required to delete it there as well if necessary.
 :::

 In order to delete the added branch with the corresponding record in the KubeRocketCI portal database, do the following: